mehedihasanrubel/Quizzical-Flutter-Quiz-App/README.md

 flutter run
 ```

-> Firebase configuration is required to run the project locally.
+> > Internet connection is required to fetch trivia questions from OpenTDB API.

 ---